pinot-contrib/pinot-docs/configuration-reference/functions/jsonpath.md

 {% hint style="warning" %}
 **`'jsonPath'`**\` is a literal.
 Pinot uses single quotes to distinguish them from **identifiers.** \
 \
-You can use the [Jayway JsonPath Evaluator Tool](https://jsonpath.herokuapp.com/) to test JSON expressions before you import any data.
+You can use the [JsonPath tester tool](https://jsoning.com/jsonpath/) to test JSON expressions before you import any data.
 {% endhint %}

 ## Usage Examples